iterative/dvc.org/static/docs/commands-reference/install.md

 The installed Git hook automates reminding the user to run either `dvc repro` or `dvc commit`.

-**Push** Sharing data across environments and making changes to remote storage is done by `dvc push`.
-This command searches and saves(if not saved yet) for all DVC-files from current workspace.
-Using checksums it finds for existing entries in the remote cache.
-After that `dvc push` uploads files from cache that are missing onto the remote storage.
+**Push** While publishing changes to the Git remote repository with `git push`, it easy to forget that `dvc push` command usually needs to be run to save corresponding changes in data files and directories that are under DVC control to the DVC remote storage.

-The installed Git hook automates executing `dvc push` and corresponds to the remote and uploads files from local repository to remote cache not from other versions or branches.
+The installed Git hook automates executing `dvc push`.

-## Installed SCM hooks
+## Installed Git hooks

 - Git `pre-commit` hook executes `dvc status` before `git commit` to inform the user about the workspace status.